 - Contesting your charge in court

 The usual penalty for accumulating too many points is license suspension or revocation.
-Violations that you are charged with out of state are, with few exceptions, reported back to the state that you are licensed in.
+Violations that you are charged with out of state are, with few exceptions, reported back to the state where you are licensed.
 This means that these violations are added to your motor vehicle record and often count as points on your license.

-Generally, traffic violations do not affect you forever.
-Insurers generally only look back 3-5 years, so minor infractions only have a temporary negative effect on your insurance costs.
-If your violation is serious enough or if you fail to pay a ticket it can be added to your criminal record.
+Insurers typically only look back 3 to 5 years, so minor infractions only have a temporary negative effect on your insurance costs.
+But, if your violation is serious enough or you fail to pay a ticket, it can be added to your criminal record.
 Incidents like these can have more lasting detrimental effects on your insurance rates.

-The process and eligibility for expungement varies from state to state but if you succeed in doing so the violation will no longer show up on your criminal record.
+The process and eligibility for expungement varies from state to state, but if you succeed in doing so, the violation will no longer show up on your criminal record.